ErpNetDocs/tech/advanced/calculated-attributes/examples/sales-amounts-last-30-days.md

 # Sales amounts of a customer for the last 30 days

 Let's say you want to show a field in the sales order which calculates the sales amounts of a selected customer for the last 30 days.
-Such calculated attribute represents a report with specific filters.
+Such a calculated attribute represents a report with specific filters.

-If you try to get the sales of a client for the last 30 days, you would open a sales order lines report and set the following filters:
+If you try to get that information, you'd open a sales order lines report and set the following filters:

 - Client
 - Enterprise company